 Deprecated Field Types

 There are three field types that will be removed from future versions: ntext, text, and image.
-This won’t hold up a migration, but I did change the fields to future-proof the database.
+This won’t hold up migrating from SQL server to Azure, but I did change the fields to future-proof the database.
 The suggested solution is to use: nvarchar(max), varchar(max), or varbinary(max).

 - ISSUE: Scripts can’t connect to multiple databases using the USE statement.